ckrey/MQTTInspector/README.md

 * Panel showing low-level communication with broker
 * Panels can be frozen (halts all display activity) for, say, taking screenshots

+# Net features in 1.2
+* Pinch to size SUBs display
+* Rotate to size Messages display

 # Future enhancements
 * View filters
 * View traps